SeakyLuo/Moments/README.md

 The functionalities of draft box, friends, hashtag, @ and a more complete user profile will be implemented in the future.

-See Folder Screenshots for Interface.
+See Folder Screenshots for User Interface.